-Benefits Description You pay After the calendar year deductible Home health services (cont.) · Note: We define home health care plan as a written plan, approved in writing by a physician, for continued care and treatment of a Plan member: - Who is under the care of a physician; and For precertified home health care: Nothing (No deductible) up to \$120 per visit up to - Who would need a continued stay in a Hospital or Skilled Nursing Facility without the home health care.
-90 visits per calendar year and all charges above \$120 per visit and/or 90 visits per calendar year; and all charges above one visit per day Note: Physical, occupational and/or speech therapy services performed in an outpatient setting and/or at home will count toward the 100-therapy visit limitation per calendar year, as listed under Physical , occupational and speech therapy in Section 5(a).
-For services provided on a part-time basis (less than an 8-hour shift): For non-precertified home health care: If you do not precertify your home health care , 40 visits per calendar year up to a maximum Plan payment of \$60, subject to the provisions above.
-Nothing (No deductible) up to \$60 per visit up to 40 visits per calendar year and all charges above \$60 per visit and/or 40 visits per calendar year; and all charges above one visit per day Note: Precertified and Non-precertified visits are combined.
+Benefits Description You pay After the calendar year deductible Home health services (cont.)
+For services provided on a part-time basis (less than an 8-hour shift): For non-preauthorized home health care: If you do not preauthorize your home health care , 40 visits per calendar year subject to the provisions above.
+Note: Preauthorized and Non-preauthorized visits are combined.
 Visit limit not to exceed 90 visits per calendar year.
-For private duty nursing we pay \$12 per hour when provided on a full-time basis (more than an 8-hour shift) by a Registered Nurse (R.N.) or Licensed Practical Nurse (L.P.N.) when: Nothing (No deductible) up to \$12 per hour and all charges above \$12 per hour; and all charges after 500 hours per calendar year The care is ordered by the attending physician; and Your physician identifies the specific professional nursing skills that you require, as well as the length of time needed.
-Not covered: All charges Nursing care requested by, or for the convenience of, the patient or the patient's family Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative Custodial care (see definition Section 10) Chiropractic Covered services are limited to: PPO: Nothing (No deductible) up to the Plan Manipulation of the spine and extremities Note: Chiropractic is a system of therapy that attributes disease to abnormal maximum of \$40 per visit and then all charges up to the Plan allowance; and all charges above 30 visits per person per calendar year function of the nervous system and attempts to restore normal function by manipulation of the spinal column and other body structures.
-Non-PPO and Providers outside the 50 United States: Nothing (No deductible) up to the Plan maximum of \$40 per visit; and all charges above \$40 per visit and/or 30 visits per person per calendar year
+Note: Home health services outside the 50 United States do not require PPO: 10% of Plan allowance and any visits above 40 visits per calendar year (No deductible); and all charges above one visit per day Non-PPO: 30% of Plan allowance and any preauthorization. difference between our allowance and the billed amount and any visits above 40 visits per calendar year (No deductible); and all charges above one visit per day Providers outside the 50 United States: 10% of Plan allowance and any visits above 40 visits per calendar year (No deductible); and all charges above one visit per day For private duty nursing we pay \$12 per hour when provided on a full-time basis (more than an 8-hour shift) by a Registered Nurse (R.N.) or Licensed Practical Nurse (L.P.N.) when: Nothing (No deductible) up to \$12 per hour and all charges above \$12 per hour; and all charges after 500 hours per calendar year • The care is ordered by the attending physician; and • Your physician identifies the specific professional nursing skills that you require, as well as the length of time needed.
+Not covered: All charges • Nursing care requested by, or for the convenience of, the patient or the patient's family • Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative • Custodial care (see definition Section 10) Chiropractic Covered services are limited to 30 visits per person per calendar year: PPO: Nothing (No deductible) up to the Plan Manipulation of the spine and extremities Note: Chiropractic is a system of therapy that attributes disease to abnormal function of the nervous system and attempts to restore normal function by manipulation of the spinal column and other body structures. maximum of \$50 per visit and then all charges up to the Plan allowance; and all charges above 30 visits per person per calendar year Non-PPO and Providers outside the 50 United